-COVID-19 UPDATE: We will be offering a Virtual Spring Recital on Sunday May 17th, using pre-recorded videos.
+COVID-19 UPDATE: We will be offering a Virtual Winter Recital on Monday, December 21, 2020, using pre-recorded videos.
 Please register to participate, using the button below.
-If you previously registered for one of the in-person recitals, you will need to re-register.

 Virtual Recital Sign-Up